 We recognise that our procurement decisions have potentially serious environmental and social consequences.
-Through our sustainable procurement policies we set out our commitment to specify sustainable materials and work with our supply chain to promote social responsibility and environmental stewardship.
+Through our Sustainable Procurement policy we set out our commitment to specify sustainable materials and work with our supply chain to promote social responsibility and environmental stewardship.
 To find out about how we promote social responsibility with our supply chain, please go to For our Partners.

 One of our key commodities is timber.
 Forests play a critical part in the well-being of people, nature, and the planet.
 So we must ensure that the procurement decisions we make proactively support ethical and sustainable timber products and responsible producers and suppliers.
-Through our Sustainable Timber policy we commit to only buying timber from known legal sources and seek out suppliers and subcontractors that are certified to trade in Forest Stewardship Council (FSC) timber.
-To find out more about our continuing journey of sustainable timber, read our case study below.
+Through our Sustainable Timber policy we commit to only buying timber from known legal sources and seek out suppliers and subcontractors that are certified to trade in Forest Stewardship Council (FSC) timber and the Programme for the Enforcement of Forest Certification (PEFC).

-We source local products where we can.
-This helps to support small local businesses, while reducing the environmental impact of transporting materials from great distances to our sites.
-30% of our supply chain are located within 20 miles of site and 59% are within 50 miles.
+We work with local companies and source local products where we can.
+This helps to support smaller local businesses, while reducing the environmental impact of transporting materials from great distances to our sites.
+26% of our supply chain are located within 20 miles of site and 58% are within 50 miles.